 What do you dislike most about your appearance?

 My love handles.
 No matter how slender I am, they are still there.
 They just get smaller.
-I would like to move them four or five inches south.
-I have a bony butt.

 When and where were you happiest?